Imran Khan and Bushra Bibi to be charged in new Toshakhana case on November 18 - ExBulletin

 Imran Khan and Bushra Bibi to be charged in new Toshakhana case on November 18

-The date for indictment of the couple was announced by a special court of the Federal Investigation Agency (FIA), which also rejected requests for acquittal filed by the former prime minister and ex-first lady in the said affair.
+The indictment date of the couple was announced by a special court of the Federal Investigation Agency (FIA) which also rejected pleas for acquittal filed by the former prime minister and ex-first lady in the said case.

 The court had reserved its verdict on the suspects' requests for acquittal on November 8.